June 30, 2025 (9mo ago) — last updated April 21, 2026 (Today)

 Respectful and effective use

-Only purchase palo santo from vendors that confirm the wood comes from naturally fallen trees and sustainable harvests—overharvesting and illegal logging have been reported in some regions2.
+Only purchase palo santo from vendors that confirm the wood comes from naturally fallen trees and sustainable harvests—overharvesting and illegal logging have been documented in some regions2.
 Light one end of a stick, let it burn briefly, then blow it out and let the smoke waft through your space.
 A single stick can be reused many times.

 Palo Santo (Bursera graveolens)